 Someone once told me that people either love the smell of lavender OR rose.
 We were having a conversation about Neal’s Yard Remedies and aromatherapy, and I mentioned that most people like lavender, but she objected.
-She is not a fan of lavender in general, but she does love our Rosewater and Rose skincare, not to mention Rose fragrance.
-She is impressed that we do not adulterate our products with synthetic fragrances.
-Many have praised the fact that our products smell like the plant materials they are made from and are not ‘prettied’ up with artificial (and potentially harmful) ingredients.
+She is not a fan of lavender in general, but she does love NYR’s Rose toner and Rehydrating Rose skincare.
+She is impressed that NYR does not adulterate their products with synthetic fragrances.
+Many have praised the fact that NYR products smell like the plant materials they are made from and are not ‘prettied’ up with artificial (and potentially harmful) ingredients.

 According to the book Essential Oils, by Susan Curtis, rose essential oil and absolute have relaxing, cooling and toning properties.
 In terms of history,